Title: Professor and Chair, American Studies Department

 - "Dean Worcester's Photographs and American Perceptions of the Philippines," Education About Asia 16:2 (2011): 29-33.

 - "His Name Was Don Francisco Muro: Reconstructing an Image of American Imperialism," American Quarterly 62:1 (2010): 49-76.

 - "Arcadian Visions of the Past," Columbia Journal of American Studies 9 (2009): 7-26.

-Dr. Rice has been a contributor to Forbes magazine and to Newsweek International.
+Dr. Rice has been a contributor to Forbes, to Newsweek International, and to Huffington Post.